 Looking for more Laurel Highlands adventures?

-Then be sure to check out 20 Must-See Waterfalls in the Laurel Highlands.
+If waterfalls are your thing, then be sure to check out 23 Must-See Waterfalls in the Laurel Highlands.

 For a completely different type of bridge, the Salisbury Viaduct along the Great Allegheny Passage rail trail is a 1,908 foot long engineering marvel, towering 101 feet above the Casselman River in Somerset County.

 For a unique underground experience, the Big Savage Tunnel along the Great Allegheny Passage offers you the chance to hike/bike a 3,294 foot long former railroad tunnel, originally constructed in 1912.

 If so, be sure to like and follow PA Bucket List on Facebook, Instagram, and/or Pinterest to stay up-to-date on my latest write-ups about the best things to see and do in Pennsylvania!